Our family of five travelled across the Tasman Sea from Australia to make a new life in New Zealand almost six years ago.

 Goodbye g’day, hello kia ora

 When Scott was offered a job in New Zealand which included a relocation package, it seemed like the ideal time for us to start a new adventure.
-As a family, we wanted the opportunity to live in another country and immerse ourselves in a different culture but also have easy access to go back to Australia to see our family and friends.
-Auckland is only 3 hours and 40 minutes by plane to Sydney, so it really didn't seem like a big leap to make.
+As a family, we wanted the opportunity to live in another country and immerse ourselves in a different culture but also be close enough to go back to Australia to see our family and friends.

 From what I knew of Auckland, it is a cosmopolitan, exciting and vibrant city that could offer us everything we had in Sydney but on a smaller scale with a slightly slower pace of life.
 Scott had previously lived in Auckland for a year and reassured me that its reputation for being very safe and family-oriented made it the perfect place for us to live.

 The move went according to plan, with very few challenges to deal with.
 Our relocation package took away any financial concerns and we were extremely lucky to have Scott’s insider knowledge of the city, which helped us when it came to exploring suburbs we wanted to live in.
 He moved to New Zealand a few months before us so he could get everything sorted for the children and I to move in.

 While the rental market can be competitive in certain areas, Scott was able to find us a house that suited our criteria and budget.
 Getting off the flight and knowing we had a home in a suburb Scott knew was incredibly reassuring for me.
 Overall, it was a mostly stress-free experience for us.